Metz Cathedral: Early glass (13th century)

 The earliest glass in the cathedral, from the third quarter of the 13th century, is found in the central bay of the Chapel of Notre-Dame-La-Rond, on the north side of the cathedral near the portal of that name.
 The glass was originally all in one window, but was separated and now is displayed in two parts in the lower portions of the bays.
 In the north (Bay 33) are the lancet windows which illustrate the genealogy of Christ and the Virgin Mary, as well as the prophets and apostles.
 In the South (Bay 28) is the oculus of the original window, with the crowning of the Virgin.
 This window very unusually depicts the Virgin to the left of Christ, who is presenting the crown to her with his left hand.
 A similar arrangement from the same period is found in Strasbourg Cathedral.

 14th–15th century glass

 A number of important windows were installed in the 14th century, including the great rose window of the western facade.
 This window was the work of Hermann von Munster, who created an ambitious program of windows.
 Other windows he designed were placed in the north and south arms of the transept, the west bay and the north and south arms of the transept.

 16th century glass

-The most prominent examples of 16th-century glass are the windows of the north face of the transept, made by Valentin Bousch between 1521 and 1536.
-Their figures clearly show the influence of the Renaissance, with a full use of perspective, shading, giving the windows a close resemblance to Renaissance paintings.
+The most prominent examples of 16th-century glass are the windows of the north face of the transept, made by Theobald of Lixheim in 1504, and the windows of the south face of the transept, made by Valentin Bousch between 1521 and 1536.
+The figures of the last clearly show the influence of the Renaissance, with a full use of perspective, shading, giving the windows a close resemblance to Renaissance paintings.